 ALS Focus is set apart from other traditional ALS surveys!

 - PATIENT AND CAREGIVER LED – Each step, from identifying survey topics to reviewing survey questions, is informed by our Patient and Caregiver Advisory Committee (PCAC).

-- COLLABORATIVE – All data we collect is open and free of charge to the entire ALS community.
+- COLLABORATIVE – All data we collect is open and available free of charge to the entire ALS community.
 Data is de-identified before sharing.

-- ROBUST – To broaden the impact of your participation, data is tracked over time and combined with other research studies that uses a global unique identifier (a special code for each participant), such as the National ALS Registry and clinical trials.
+- ROBUST – To broaden the impact of your participation, data is tracked over time and combined with other research studies that use a global unique identifier (a special code for each participant), such as the National ALS Registry and clinical trials.

-- TAILORED – Data is analyzed by zip code to understand specific needs and burdens in different regions of the U.S.
+- TAILORED – Data is analyzed by zip code, state, or urbanicity to understand specific needs and burdens in different regions of the U.S.

 - DIFFERENT FROM THE REGISTRY – ALS Focus captures disease burden and experiences throughout the disease journey to put the opinions of people impacted by ALS at the center of ALS programs and policies.
 The National ALS Registry helps count people and new cases of ALS and looks to identify ALS environmental risk factors.

-- IMPACTFUL – Your participation helps maximize the voice of the ALS community to inform change and contribute to improving the lives of people with ALS and their families.
+- IMPACTFUL – Your participation helps maximize the voice of the ALS community to inform change and contribute to improving the lives of people living with the disease and their families.